You’re entitled to a consultation with your employer if you’re being made redundant. This involves speaking to them about:

 - any alternatives to redundancy

-You can make a claim to an employment tribunal if your employer doesn’t consult properly, eg if they start late, don’t consult properly or don’t consult at all.
+You can make a claim to an employment tribunal if your employer doesn’t consult properly, for example if they start late, don’t consult properly or don’t consult at all.

 If your employer is making 20 or more employees redundant at the same time, the consultation should take place between your employer and a representative (rep).